-New Jersey state authorities periodically offer exams, both written and oral, for certification in Spanish and several other languages based on the guidelines of the Consortium for State Court Interpreter Certification.
+New Jersey state authorities periodically offer exams, both written and oral, for certification based on the guidelines of the Consortium for State Court Interpreter Certification.

 The state of New Jersey also offers federal court certification in Spanish and accepts certification from member states of the Consortium for State Court Interpreter Certification.
 New Jersey does not accept any other test results.